alwaysEpic/lanternfish/README.md

 # lanternfish
 I have included the arrays noted in the word document as files to run

+testfile.txt is the small list used for the examples in the text providedData.txt is the noted test data

 fishSchool.py [Number of Days to Simulate] [Fish School Data File]

 e.g.